 Cebu City – Queen City of Southeast Asia

-For first timers to the Philippines, this is a place you simply can’t afford to skip.
-Cebu Island was named as one of the best islands in the world by CN Traveler.
+For first-timers to the Philippines, this is a place you simply can’t afford to skip.
+Cebu Island was named one of the best islands in the world by CN Traveler.
 And it’s capital, Cebu City, has always been acknowledged as one of the most vibrant and interesting cities in the country.

 Building an island-hopping itinerary can be challenging in the Philippines as logistics and travel times are unpredictable.
-If you plan to see as much as possible and move around a lot, it might be best to use a local travel agency to help plan your vacation in Cebu and make sure you get the most out of it.
+If you plan to see as much as possible and move around a lot, it might be best to use a local travel agency to help plan your vacation in Cebu to ensure you get the most out of it.

 Unmissable attractions in Cebu

-• Basilica del Santo Nino, the oldest Catholic church in Philippines.
+• Basilica del Santo Nino, the oldest Catholic church in the Philippines.

 • The beautiful and utterly colorful Taoist Temple.